SemyonSinchenko/ssinchenko/content/post/extending-spark-connect.md

 Let's go step by step.

-The first rows tels us to use `proto3` (`protobuf` version 3) syntax, which package is it, which java package is it, etc. There is no special magic, so, just use it as an example for your Spark proto code.
+The first rows tells us to use `proto3` (`protobuf` version 3) syntax, which package is it, which java package is it, etc. There is no special magic, so, just use it as an example for your Spark proto code.

 ```protobuf
 message CallCommandLikeLogic {